Music Technology (NCFE)

 Students wishing to study on this course must have an active interest in music technology.
 It is a very practical hands-on course centred on the numerous vocational skills required by those working in different roles within the music industry.

 You must, therefore, be prepared to engage in detailed research regarding the units of study on offer.
 You will also be expected to demonstrate a mature appreciation for many different types and styles of music.
-It would be an advantage if you were able to play a musical instrument or if you had some experience of creating music using sequencing or loop-based software.
+It would be an advantage if you were able to play a musical instrument or if you had some experience of creating music using sequencing or loop-based software, although this is not a necessity.

 - Unit 01 – Using a DAW – explorehow music production software and hardware is used in the creation of music